Silver Linings Playbook is compelling character drama

 Cooper makes you buy into Pat’s conviction that everything will work out just fine with Nikki even while we’re waiting for him to clue into the fact that she cheated on him and he shouldn’t have to fight to win her back.

-There’s a lot to like here and with strong performances all-around, a fresh script with characters that sound and act real.
+There’s a lot to like with Silver Linings Playbook.
+With strong performances all-around, a fresh script with characters that sound and act real.
 Add this film to your essential Oscar viewing game plan.

 Rating: 8.5 out of 10